9 Important jobs to do in your garden this September, according to the experts

 Lucie Bradley from Two Wests and Elliott explains that now is a great time to start this dividing process.
 She says, "Throughout September (and October), divide up clumps of perennials in your garden – a great opportunity to pass on plants to friends and neighbours or spread plants around.
 Dividing perennial plants (every 2 or 3 years) is a great way to help plants remain healthy, as it encourages vigorous growth."

 "Start arranging and planting new autumn/winter hanging baskets and containers ready for a gorgeous display of autumn colour.
-Look for plants that are well suited to smaller spaces and cooler temperatures such as primroses and winter heathers," adds Lucie.
+Look for plants that are well-suited to smaller spaces and cooler temperatures, such as primroses and winter heathers," adds Lucie.

 5. Weeding and cleaning up

 Knowing how to get rid of weeds is one of the most important gardening tips for keeping your garden looking its best.
-Unless you're opting for the rewilding trend, it's key to keep on top of weeding especially as we head into autumn.
+Unless you're opting for the rewilding trend, it's key to keep on top of weeding, especially as we head into autumn.

 "During this month, remove any weeds from your garden to prevent them from going to seed and causing more problems in the future," Petar advises.
-"Also, clean any fallen leaves and debris to prevent disease and pests from overwintering in your garden and preventing sunlight from reaching the soil."
+"Also, clean any fallen leaves and debris to prevent disease and pests from overwintering in your garden and prevent sunlight from reaching the soil."

 Going around your garden and giving it a general thorough clean will make your garden spring clean next year so much easier.
 This also means tidying away any summer decor you've kept up that might not survive the colder weather that's on its way.